 Note: All information deemed reliable but not guaranteed.

-Whether you’re looking for luxury homes in northern Cyprus or coastal villas in the south, there are numerous benefits to looking for properties for sale and investing in real estate in Cyprus.
-One of the main advantages is the ability to gain permanent residency by investment through the Cyprus Permanent Residence Program and enjoy the many benefits of living in Malta, such as the cheap cost of living, and the Equal Opportunity Act, which promotes equality for all demographics and combats discrimination.
+One of the main ways to live in Cyprus is through the Cyprus Golden Visa and enjoy the many benefits of living in Cyprus, such as the cheap cost of living, and the Equal Opportunity Act, which promotes equality for all demographics and combats discrimination.

-In exchange for a property purchase of €300,000 ($325,000), eligible applicants can gain permanent residency in Cyprus for themselves and their family members.
+In exchange for a property purchase of €300,000 (excluding VAT), eligible applicants can gain permanent residency rights in Cyprus for themselves and their family members and set themselves on a route for European citizenship.
+You can also invest in the share capital of a Cyprus company or Cyprus Investment Fund association.